 Below are funding opportunities that are available from UAB departments and centers.
 Use the contact information provided to the contact listed to find out more about each particular funding opportunity.

-If you would like to have a funding opportunity posted to this list please email a description and a PDF of the RFA to UABResearch@uab.edu.
+If you would like to have a funding opportunity posted to this list please fill out our form here(login required).

 UAB's Nutrition Obesity Research Center (NORC) will fund at least 3 nutrition-related P/F studies at up to $25,000/year.
 A second year of funding is possible through a competitive renewal process.
 (Renewal applications will be considered from investigators currently funded by the NORC P/F program.
 These applications should show substantial progress in the aims of the original application and propose important new aims that further enhance the prospect of extramural funding.